nawrzqal/hands-on-kafka/README.md

 ### Verify Partitions with Kafdrop

 Visit **http://localhost:9000** (Kafdrop) to:
-- View the `my-topic` with 3 partitions
+- View the `likes` topic with 3 partitions
 - See which consumer group owns each partition
 - Monitor message count per partition
 - Check consumer group lag